ygzdmr/cmpe544-assignment1/README.md

 ## Requirements

-To run the code, you need to install the following Python packages.
+To run the code, you need to install the following required packages.
 You can install them using pip:
 ```bash
 pip install -r requirements.txt
 ```